Table of contents

 The human digestive or gastrointestinal tract includes the esophagus, stomach, small and large intestine, rectum, and anus.
 Bleeding from any of these areas can result in severe gastrointestinal bleeding.
 If bleeding occurs in the esophagus, stomach, or duodenum is considered upper gastrointestinal (GI) bleeding.
 While bleeding from the rest of the small intestine, large intestine, rectum, and anus is lower GI bleeding.
 The amount of bleeding varies from person to person and depends on the patient’s condition.
 It can be mild or severe.

-Usually gastrointestinal (GI) bleeding can either occur in the upper or sometimes in the lower gastrointestinal tract.
-The causes of it are follows:
+Usually, gastrointestinal (GI) bleeding can either occur in the upper or sometimes in the lower gastrointestinal tract.
+The causes of it are as follows:

 Upper GI bleeding causes:

-- Peptic ulcer: Most common causes of GI bleeding in the upper area is peptic ulcer.
-These ulcers are actually sores which develop on the stomach lining and also in the upper portion of your small intestine.
-Acid in your stomach is either from the bacteria or from the anti-inflammatory drugs usage, the lining of your stomach is damaged.
-It leads to formation of sores.
+- Peptic ulcer: Most common cause of GI bleeding in the upper area is peptic ulcer.
+These ulcers are sores that develop on the stomach lining and the upper portion of the small intestine.
+The acid in the stomach is either from bacteria or the usage of anti-inflammatory drugs, and the lining of the stomach is damaged.
+It leads to the formation of sores.

-- Lining of the tube which connects your throat to your esophagus getting torn
+- The lining of the tube which connects the throat to the esophagus getting torn

-- Enlarged or sometimes abnormal veins in your esophageal varices
+- Enlarged or sometimes abnormal veins in the esophageal varices

 Lower GI bleeding causes: